-Tip: Passwords and Keyboard Layout
+Tip: Passwords and keyboard layout

-It is recommended to only use characters that are available on an English keyboard.
-In case of a system error or when you need to start your system in rescue mode a localized keyboard might not be available.
+It is recommended to only use US ASCII characters.
+In case of a system error or when you need to start your system in rescue mode, the keyboard may not be localized.

-The root password can be changed any time later in the installed system.
-To do so run YaST and start Security and Users > User and Group Management.
+To change the root password later in the installed system, run YaST and start Security and Users > User and Group Management.

-Important: The root User
+Important: The root user